Crayfish: Threats to crayfish

 Crayfish are susceptible to infections such as crayfish plague and to environmental stressors including acidification.
 In Europe, they are particularly threatened by crayfish plague, which is caused by the North American water mold Aphanomyces astaci.
 This water mold was transmitted to Europe when North American species of crayfish were introduced.
 Species of the genus Astacus are particularly susceptible to infection, allowing the plague-coevolved signal crayfish (native to western North America) to invade parts of Europe.

 Acid rain can cause problems for crayfish across the world.
 In whole-ecosystem experiments simulating acid rain at the Experimental Lakes Area in Ontario, Canada, crayfish populations crashed – probably because their exoskeletons are weaker in acidified environments.

 Invasive pest

 In several countries, particularly in Europe, native species of crayfish are under threat by imported species, particularly the signal crayfish (Pacifastacus leniusculus).
-Crayfish are also considered an invasive predatory species, endangering native European species such as the Italian agile frog.
+Crayfish are also considered an invasive predatory species, endangering native European species such as the Italian agile frog and the painted frog in Malta.

 Uses

 Culinary use

 Crayfish are eaten worldwide.
 Like other edible crustaceans, only a small portion of the body of a crayfish is eaten.
 In most prepared dishes, such as soups, bisques and étouffées, only the tail portion is served.
 At crawfish boils or other meals where the entire body of the crayfish is presented, other portions, such as the claw meat, may be eaten.

+Research shows that crayfish do not die immediately when boiled alive, and respond to pain in a similar way to mammals.
+Then the stress hormone cortisol is released and this leads to the formation of lactic acid in the muscles, which makes the meat taste sour.
+Crayfish can be cooked more humanely by first freezing them unconscious for a few hours, then destroying the central nervous system along their abdomen by cutting the crayfish lengthwise with a long knife down the center of the crayfish before cooking it.

 Global crayfish production is centered in Asia, primarily China.
-In 2018, Asian production accounted for 95% of the world's crawfish supply.
+In 2018, Asian production accounted for 95% of the world's crayfish supply.